EU prepares fresh sanctions on Belarus in response to the refugee crisis

 The Polish border guards service reported 599 illegal border crossing attempts on Tuesday, with 9 people detained and 48 sent back.
 Blaszczak said the force of Polish soldiers stationed at the border had been strengthened to 15,000 from 12,000.

 After midnight, two groups of migrants were turned back.
-One that was around 200 people near the town of Bialowieza and another of around two dozen was turned back near Dubicze Cerkiewne, a spokeswoman told Reuters.
+One that was around 200 people near the town of Bialowieza and another of around two dozen were turned back near Dubicze Cerkiewne, a spokeswoman told Reuters.

-Both Lithuania and Poland have now declared states of emergency as the crisis escalates and draws world wide attention.
-Lithuania also reported 281 migrants were turned back last night, the highest figure since August when such pushbacks began.
-At least seven migrants have died in the last months attempting to cross the border, according to reports.
+Both Lithuania and Poland have now declared states of emergency as the crisis escalates and draws worldwide attention.
+Lithuania also reported 281 migrants were turned back last night, the highest figure since August, when such pushbacks began.
+At least seven migrants have died in the last few months attempting to cross the border, according to reports.

-Lukashenko has engineered the crisis to shore up his weak support ni the country where he has been under pressure after winning the massively falsified presidential elections on August 9 last year.
+Lukashenko has engineered the crisis to shore up his weak support in the country, where he has been under pressure after winning the massively falsified presidential elections on August 9 last year.

 By causing the crisis Lukashenko hopes to portray the EU as hypocritical and brutal and the reported beatings of migrants by Polish police at the border have played into his hands.
 Lukashenko's government blames Europe and the United States for the plight of the people stranded at the border, which Minsk portrays as innocents fleeing the brutal warzones in the Middle East for refuge in Germany.

-By choosing to back Lukashenko over the protesters last summer Moscow has painted itself into a corner and has little control over Lukashenko who remains a loose cannon.
-In the meantime Russia continues to work on finalizing its Union state deal with Belarus that would bring the two economies closer together into something like a single market.
-Putin and Lukashenko met earlier this week to continue talks of deepening the workings of the Union state.
+By choosing to back Lukashenko over the protesters last summer Moscow has backed itself into a corner and has little control over Lukashenko, who remains a loose cannon.
+In the meantime, Russia continues to work on finalising its Union State deal with Belarus that would bring the two economies closer together into something like a single market.
+Putin and Lukashenko met earlier this week to continue talks of deepening the workings of the Union State.